 Name: Ban on Using Animals for Cosmetics Safety Testing

-testing for cosmetics does not necessarily create safer products.
-There are
+in safety testing for cosmetics does not necessarily create safer products.

-many safety tests that are scientifically superior and more reliable than those
+There are many safety tests that are scientifically superior and more reliable

-that use animals.
-Moreover, alternative tests have been in use by the cosmetics
+than those that use animals.
+Moreover, alternative tests have been in use by

-state laws in place.
-Massachusetts is considering the passage of legislation
+already have state laws in place.
+Massachusetts is considering the passage of

-Act, which would end the use of animals for cosmetics testing across the U.S.,
+Humane Cosmetics Act, which would end the use of animals for cosmetics testing

-animals cannot wait on the inaction of Congress.
+across the U.S., animals cannot wait on the inaction of Congress.
+Please

-your state legislators to consider introducing a bill in your state during the
+ask your state legislators to consider introducing a bill in your state during

 Call to Actions: